 We performed a comparison between Oracle Analytics Cloud and SAS Visual Analytics based on real PeerSpot user reviews.

-Find out in this report how the two Data Visualization solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The features that I find to be the most valuable are the BAS (Business Analytics), the Narrate feature, and the auto-visualization."
+Find out in this report how the two Data Visualization solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Analytics Cloud allows you to merge various data types and structure data from multiple sources."

 "The specific capability I find important in Oracle Analytics Cloud is that it allows the basic user to easily drag and drop data.
 I also like that the solution allows the user to decide what to measure and what to see in the reports."